 Veggie Wraps with Green Tahini

-We love veggie wraps for work lunches, picnics, or meal prep.
-Think of this recipe as a guideline.
-Already have roasted veggies or leftover beans in the fridge, great use those!
-One thing to keep in mind is we want minimal moisture in the wrap so that it doesn’t get soggy after a day or so in the fridge.
-Which is why we like to serve with a side of sauce instead of overdressing the inside.
-You can even skip the wrap and make this into a salad - experiment!
+Veggie wraps are great for work lunches, picnics, and meal prep.
+Think of this recipe as a template.
+Already have roasted veggies or leftover beans in the fridge?
+Great!
+Use those.
+One thing to keep in mind: we try to limit moisture in the wrap so it doesn’t get soggy, even after a day or two in the fridge.
+Rather than overdressing the inside, we serve our wraps with a side of sauce.
+You can even skip the wrap and make this into a salad.
+Experiment!

 Makes 8 wraps